rutkat/hilton-design/README.md

 6. I changed the background image format from PNG to JPG in order to reduce file size, 64kb to 20kb without compromising image quality.

-7. I set the Hilton logo in the header to be a homepage link in case the use wants to restart.
+7. I set the Hilton logo in the header to be a homepage link in case the user wants to restart.

 ## Available Scripts